DustyMustard/ultima_online/README.md

-##Ultima Online Scripts for UOS/Steam and Razor Enhanced.
+##Ultima Online Scripts for OrionUO, UOS/Steam and Razor Enhanced.
 99% of these are partially/completly not made by me.
-The UOSteam scrips were mostly used on freeshards, so viability on OSI is hit or miss.
-Razor Enhanced scripts on the other hand were tested on OSI.
+Some might be from freeshards and need changes for OSI.

 //